bombsquad-community/plugin-manager/README.md

 - Check out [bombsquad-community/sample-plugin-source](https://github.com/bombsquad-community/sample-plugin-source) as an example.
   You can choose to show up plugins from this repository in your plugin manager by adding `bombsquad-community/sample-plugin-source` as a custom source through the category selection popup window in-game.
+- Plugin manager will default to picking up plugins from the `main` branch of the custom source repository.
+You can specify a different branch by suffixing the source URI with `@branchname`, such as `bombsquad-community/sample-plugin-source@experimental`.

   #### Known 3rd Party Plugin Sources